jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 3. Invocation of the target kernel
 4. Listen for interrupt and shutdown requests from Enterprise Gateway and carry out the action when appropriate

-Kernel launchers are minimally invoked with two parameters (both of which are conveyed by the `argv` stanza of the corresponding kernel.json file) - the kernel's ID as created by the server and conveyed via the placeholder `{kernel_id}` and a response address consisting of the Enterprise Gateway server IP and port on which to return the connection information similarly represented by the placeholder `{response_address}`.
+Kernel launchers are minimally invoked with three parameters (all of which are conveyed by the `argv` stanza of the corresponding kernel.json file) - the kernel's ID as created by the server and conveyed via the placeholder `{kernel_id}`, a response address consisting of the Enterprise Gateway server IP and port on which to return the connection information similarly represented by the placeholder `{response_address}`, and a public-key used by the launcher to encrypt an AES key that encrypts the kernel's connection information back to the server and respresented by the placeholder `{public_key}`.

 The kernel's id is identified by the parameter `--RemoteProcessProxy.kernel-id`.
 Its value (`{kernel_id}`) is essentially used to build a connection file to pass to the to-be-launched kernel, along with any other things - like log files, etc.

 The response address is identified by the parameter `--RemoteProcessProxy.response-address`.
 Its value (`{response_address}`) consists of a string of the form `<IPV4:port>` where the IPV4 address points back to the Enterprise Gateway server - which is listening for a response on the provided port.
+The port's default value is `8877`, but can be specified via the environment variable `EG_RESPONSE_PORT`.

+The public key is identified by the parameter `--RemoteProcessProxy.public-key`.
+Its value (`{public_key}`) is used to encrypt an AES key created by the launcher to encrypt the kernel's connection information.
+The server, upon receipt of the response, uses the corresponding private key to decrypt the AES key, which it then uses to decrypt the connection information.
+Both the public and private keys are ephemeral; created upon Enterprise Gateway's startup.
+They can be ephemeral because they are only needed during a kernel's startup and never again.

 Here's a [kernel.json](https://github.com/jupyter/enterprise_gateway/blob/enterprise_gateway/etc/kernelspecs/spark_python_yarn_cluster/kernel.json) file illustrating these parameters...